 If you are found to be under the influence of drugs or alcohol and deemed unsafe, courts could use a general power under the Power of Criminal Courts (Sentencing) Act 2000 where you can be disqualified from driving for any offence, including a cycling offence.
 Definitely something to think on while unlocking your pub bike.

 Some little known UK laws also mean that you’re legally required in Northern Ireland and the Isle of Man to have a bike bell, and it is forbidden anywhere in the UK to give someone a piggyback ride.
 What’s more, cyclists cannot ‘officially’ break speed limits as these are only for motor vehicles (though that’s not an invitation to try!).
-We have however known of cyclists being fined for cycling over the speed limit by Police.
+We have come across cyclists being fined for cycling over the speed limit by police.